 Jews from all over the world converged on Jerusalem during the three major Jewish holidays.
 Thus this angel could have proclaimed the Gospel in Jerusalem and have effectively preached to “every nation, tribe, language and people.”
 Interestingly, a disembodied voice was heard during these holidays.
 Was this the voice of the angel in v.
 6?

 Revelation 14:6-11 Preterist Commentary: Witnesses to the Jewish War Mention a Seemingly Disembodied Voice that pleaded for repentance and warned of Impending Disaster.
-Did These Supernatural Voices Fulfill the Angelic Warnings of vs. 6-11?
+Were these the Angelic Warnings of vs. 6-11?

 In vs. 6-11 three angels issue warnings to Babylon, which is Jerusalem, to repent.
 During the four years before the war began, Josephus says that Jesus the son of Ananus was never seen by anyone though his voice was often heard wailing, “Woe, woe to Jerusalem!”3 Was this disembodied voice the voice that issued the warnings in vs. 6-11?4